sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 In the 7.0 release and later.
 INAV only supports Ublox and Ublox7 protocols.
+In the 8.0 release and later INAV Ublox GPS units with Ublox Protocol version < 15.00 are deprecated and from INAV 9.0 will no longer be supported.

 Recommended GNSS units are M8, M9 or M10 models for best navigation performance.
+While it is uncertain if there are M8 versions with Protocol version lower than 15.00, the majority of the units should be 15.00 or newer.

-Older versions as M6N and M7N also work, but the newer M9/M10 versions are superior.
+While older versions as M6N and M7N also work up to INAV 8.0, the newer M9/M10 versions are superior.
 Most GNSS modules have a built in magnetometer (compass), but there are also some available without e.g. [Matek M10Q](http://www.mateksys.com/?portfolio=sam-m10q) or [Beitian BN-220](https://inavflight.com/shop/p/BN220) which are perfect for planes and flying wings.

 Modules known to work reasonably well: